-There’s a minor “tell” nested in this question.
+There’s a minor “tell” nested in this open ended question to ask a girl.
 When she talks about a secret spot, you’ll know she’s interested when she wants you to go there too.
 Hidden attractions are jealously guarded, so if she wants to take you there, things are going well.

 “What the coolest place you’ve ever traveled to?”

 Even people who don’t travel a lot like to talk about travel.
 So if you ask her and she says “I haven’t really been anywhere” you can just ask her where she most wants to go.
 Asking about travel allows you learn both about where she’s been and where she wants to go.
 The places people have traveled as well as the places they want to travel in the future gives you a lot of insight into who she is.